 Staying with Victoria Angkor was definitely a very nice introduction for us to Cambodia.
 It’s in the center where things are much more touristy, however we felt like we needed this pampering right before we head into the local Cambodia vibes.
-It’s really nice to just chill, to rest, and be relaxed as moving a lot can be easily stressful.

 Victoria Angkor has the colonial French buildings design.
 As Cambodia is a former French colony, you can easily see this architecture in a lot of buildings.
 I must say that staying in a luxury hotel in Siem Reap for us was such a great experience.

 Victoria Angkor has definitely preserved the colonial French style with a good touch of luxury of modernization.
 We really liked the vibe while staying there.
 Very relaxed and perfect for those who are planning a retreat and getaway.
 Those days when you just need a vacation away from the every day routines of life or when celebrating something special!

 Rachel is from the Philippines, and even if the country is not too far from Cambodia, neighboring Asian countries may discount Cambodia easily as a non-tourist destination.
 So we are definitely happy to show this part of tourism in Siem Reap, Cambodia.

 After 2 flights from Bali, it was pure comfort to get a ride from the airport to the hotel.
 It was really hot and the air dry in Siem Reap that day and knowing that we have a quick connection from the airport to the hotel was a relief we definitely welcomed!

 Arriving at Victoria Angkor Resort & Spa

 When we arrived, Victoria immediately showed a feeling of luxury and comfort.
 The hotel was big and we stayed in one of the suites overlooking the street.